TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

+This highlights the risk of `improper` input validation on file access endpoints.
+An attacker could access sensitive `internal` files, such as credentials or config files.

 If we recall, the `"Confidential.txt"` file, says that Nathan has a `"Passwords.txt"` file in his directory.

 What if we try to retrieve this one?